Peugeot 308 SW review

 Reliability and Safety

 The 308 uses a new platform that will underpin a variety of Peugeot and Citroen models, and so far, things are looking good for the architecture.
-Owners placed the new 308 hatch on which the SW is based 17th overall out of 200 cars in our Driver Power 2015 satisfaction survey.
-The car’s reliability was ranked 30th, build quality ranked 24th and running costs and performance seem to have impressed owners too.
+Owners placed the new 308 hatch on which the SW is based 19th out of 75 cars in the 2017 Driver Power survey.
+The 308 came in for praise where its engine, looks, handing and running costs were concerned, with reliability, practicality and safety features all generated above-average results.

 The cabin mainly uses soft-touch plastics but some areas are hard and scratchy which spoils the overall effect.
 Similarly, the touchscreen can be quite fiddly and the sat-nav is not the most intuitive or accurate system we have tried.
 The connected apps take quite a long time to load and this system could soon feel a bit outdated when compared to (admittedly more expensive) systems in rival cars.
 Even so, the major mechanical parts are all tried and tested in other Peugeot products and while the 308 does not come with anything more than a three-year warranty it should be relatively trouble free.